ene02/mikan-framework/Mikan.NativeLibs/README.md

 # Native libs for Mikan
-Thats it, this package only contains bianries necessary for Mikan to work correctly.
+Thats it, this package only contains bianries necessary for the Mikan toolkit to work correctly.